Variational Inference for Deblending Crowded Starfields: Results on Astronomical Surveys

 \subsection{Runtime}

-We factorized our variational distribution into $2\times2$ pixel tiles.
-The neural network inputs were $8\times8$ pixel padded tiles: $2\times 2$ tiles along with three surrounding pixels of padding (see Figure~\ref{fig:starnet_arch}).
-The SDSS estimates for the PSF and background were used in the first sleep phase.
-This phase ran for 200 epochs; at each epoch, 200 images were sampled from the generative model.
-Optimization was done with Adam~\citep{kingma2014adam}.
-On a single NVIDIA GeForce RTX 2080 Ti GPU, the initial sleep phase took 15.2 minutes.
+We ran SGD to minimize the expected forward KL for 400 epochs; at each epoch, 200 images of size $100\times100$ pixels were sampled from the generative model.
+We performed optimization with Adam~\citep{kingma2014adam}.
+On a single NVIDIA GeForce RTX 2080 Ti GPU, this fitting procedure took one hour.

-Two additional wake-sleep cycles followed the first sleep phase, after which the model parameters and inferred catalog appeared stable.
-The subsequent sleep phases were shorter (10 epochs with 200 images each), and the wake phase employed SGD, with the gradient estimator \eqref{eq:mstep_grad}.
-In total, the two further wake-sleep cycles took three minutes.

-After fitting the model and variational posterior, calculating the approximate posterior (that is, producing the distributional parameters of the variational approximation) for the $100 \times 100$ pixel image of M2 took $30$ milliseconds.
-By comparison, the reported runtime of PCAT, which uses MCMC, is 30 minutes on the same $100 \times 100$ pixel image~\citep{Feder_2019}.
-In other words, after the initial fit, StarNet provided nearly a $10^5$-fold speed increase.
+After fitting the variational posterior, computing the approximate posterior (that is, producing the distributional parameters of the variational approximation) given either the $1000\times1000$ M2 image or the $4000 \times 2000$ DECam image takes less than a second.
+By comparison, the reported runtime of PCAT, which uses MCMC, is 30 minutes on a $100 \times 100$ pixel image~\citep{Feder_2019}.

 The speed at inference time (which excludes training time) gives StarNet the scaling characteristics necessary for processing large astronomical surveys.
 A single SDSS image is $1489 \times 2048$ pixels.
 Based on the reported 30-minute runtime of PCAT for a $100\times100$ pixel subimage, we project that the runtime to process the full image would be $30\text{ min} \times 14 \times 20 = 8400$ minutes, or almost six days.
-The SDSS survey consists of nearly one million images.
-Scaling PCAT to the entire SDSS survey would be infeasible.
+The SDSS survey consists of nearly one million images, and thus scaling PCAT to the entire SDSS survey would be infeasible.
 The upcoming LSST survey will be 300 times larger than SDSS.

-In contrast, if we assume the PSF and background are homogeneous across the full SDSS image (which is also assumed in PCAT), we can fit StarNet using wake-sleep on a small $100 \times 100$ pixel subimage (while simultaneously obtaining estimates of the PSF and background), a one time computational cost of 18.2 minutes.
-Producing a catalog with the full $1489 \times 2048$ pixel image requires $30\text{ msec} \times 14 \times 20 = 8.4$ seconds.
-In practice, inference can be made even faster by batching the image tiles to run in parallel on a GPU.